 2. Figure out if you can evict them

-According to the Metropolitan Council on Housing, a tenant advocacy organization, you can’t simply kick out a roommate if they have lived in the apartment for at least 30 days or paid you rent; instead, you’ll have to go to the city’s housing courts to begin legal eviction proceedings.
+First, keep in mind that there is currently a moratorium on evictions in New York state, which has been extended to August for tenants who are unable to pay rent due to Covid-19 or qualify for unemployment.
+And according to the Metropolitan Council on Housing, a tenant advocacy organization, you can’t simply kick out a roommate if they have lived in the apartment for at least 30 days or paid you rent.
+Instead, you’ll have to go to the city’s housing courts to begin legal eviction proceedings—but those courts are currently closed except for emergencies, so you’ll have to wait to resort to that option.

-If you have a written agreement that states that they’ll room with you for a year, you can’t force them out unless they’ve breached that contract somehow—either by not paying rent or by violating the building’s rules.
+If you have a written agreement that states that your roommate will room with you for a year, you can’t force them out unless they’ve breached that contract somehow—either by not paying rent or by violating the building’s rules.
 So if they’re a model citizen, but you’ve met someone you just like better, you’re stuck with them for the rest of the year.

 On the other hand, per the Met Council, in the absence of a written agreement, a roommate who is not on the lease is considered month-to-month, and you can legally ask them to leave as long as you provide a 30-day notice.

-If they have violated the agreement or there is no written agreement, you can kick them out.
+If they have violated the agreement or there is no written agreement, you can kick them out—but again, ethically speaking, you should wait until the coronavirus crisis abates and it’s safe for them to move.
 (While actual written roommate agreements are rare, Ringston always recommends them in light of how quickly some of these situations go south.
 “It’s better for all parties to have an agreement in writing,” she says, so that everyone is aware of the rules and expectations from the get-go.)

-“Essentially, you’re their landlord,” says Ringston.
+“Essentially, you’re their landlord,” Ringston says.
 The first thing you’ll need to do is serve a notice of termination notifying them that you’re ending their tenancy.
 If you can’t afford the services of a lawyer to draft one for you, you can do it yourself on the New York City Housing Court website.

 You need to give your soon-to-be ousted roommate one full rental cycle to get themselves and their stuff out, meaning that if they’re renting week to week, you give them at least a week’s notice.
 If they’re renting month-to-month, a month’s notice, and so on.